mpscholten/maphosts/README.md

 maphosts
 ========

-Small command line application for keeping your projects hostnames in sync with `/etc/hosts`.
+Small command line application for keeping your project hostnames in sync with `/etc/hosts`.

 ### Usage ###